Quantum optical levitation of a mirror: System Hamiltonian

-\emph{Hamiltonian of the system}---Let us consider a one dimensional Hamiltonian for a Fabry-P\'{e}rot cavity where the lower mirror is stationary and the upper mirror (henceforth, referred to as the mirror) is free to move along the cavity axis.
-We will couple a laser into the cavity which will support the mirror by radiation pressure alone. $\hat{q}$ and $\hat{p}$ are the position and momentum operators of the mirror, measured from a resting length $L$ (see \cref{fig:bluedetuned}) and $\widehat{\Omega}_c (\hat{q})=\frac{j\pi c}{L-\hat{q}}$ is the position dependent resonant frequency of the cavity, with $j$ labeling the $j$th mode of the cavity to which the laser is coupled. $\hat{a}$ and $\hat{a}^\dagger$ are the annihilation and creation operators of the intracavity mode with the commutation relation $\sbracket{\hat{a},\hat{a}^\dagger}=1$ and $\sbracket{\hat{q},\hat{p}} = i\hbar$.
+Let us consider a one dimensional Hamiltonian for a Fabry-P\'{e}rot cavity where the lower mirror is stationary and the upper mirror (henceforth, referred to as the mirror) is free to move along the cavity axis.
+We will couple a laser into the cavity, which will support the mirror by radiation pressure alone. $\hat{q}$ and $\hat{p}$ are the position and momentum operators of the mirror, measured from a resting length $L$ (see \cref{fig:bluedetuned}) and $\widehat{\Omega}_c (\hat{q})=\frac{j\pi c}{L-\hat{q}}$ is the position dependent resonant frequency of the cavity, with $j$ labeling the $j$th mode of the cavity to which the laser is coupled. $\hat{a}$ and $\hat{a}^\dagger$ are the annihilation and creation operators of the intracavity mode with the commutation relation $\sbracket{\hat{a},\hat{a}^\dagger}=1$ and $\sbracket{\hat{q},\hat{p}} = i\hbar$.
 In the rotating frame of the laser frequency $\Omega_L$, the Hamiltonian is

 We use input-output theory to probe the behaviour of the system.
-To model the coupling of the laser into the cavity and the interaction of the system with the environment, we will assume that the cavity and the mirror are individually coupled to Markovian baths with the rotating wave approximation \cite{bowen_quantum_2015}.
-The mirror has perfect reflectivity while the lower stationary mirror is the input-output port to which the laser is coupled.
+To model the coupling of the laser into the cavity, absorption of the cavity field by the mirror and the interaction of the system with the environment, we will assume that the cavity and the mirror are individually coupled to Markovian baths \cite{bowen_quantum_2015}.
+The mirror has almost perfect reflectivity while the lower stationary mirror is the input-output port to which the laser is coupled.
 This leads to the operator equations of motion \cite{bowen_quantum_2015,gardiner_input_1985} for the cavity and the mirror

-where $\hat{p}_\text{in}$ is the input momentum, $\hat{q}_\text{in}$ is the input displacement and $\Gamma$ is the damping due to the mirror's bath. $\hat{a}_\text{in}$ is the input due to the cavity's bath and the $\kappa$ is the damping rate due to the cavity's bath.
-We assume the cavity damping $\kappa$ is due solely to the reflectivity of the fixed, lower mirror while the mirror damping $\Gamma$ is due to radiative damping.
+where $\hat{p}_\text{in}$ is the input momentum due to the mirror bath and $\Gamma$ is the damping due to the mirror's bath. $\hat{a}_\text{in}$ is the input due to the cavity's bath and the $\kappa$ is the damping rate due to the cavity's bath.
+Similarly $\hat{a}_\text{m, in}$ is the input due to the mirror absorption mechanism and the $\eta$ is the damping rate due to the mirror's bath which will take as zero until we consider thermalisation in Section \ref{sec:temperature}.
+Hence, we assume initially that the cavity damping $\kappa$ is due solely to the reflectivity of the fixed, lower mirror while the mirror damping $\Gamma$ is ultimately due to radiative damping.